3 The Role of Prediction in Science

 A prediction is an educated guess about an unknown outcome based on current information, such as predicting tomorrow’s weather or the 3D structure of a protein from its amino acid sequences.

-4.1 Scientific theories produce predictions
+3.1 Scientific theories produce predictions

 Since this book has “science” in the title, we are obliged to mention Einstein and his theory of general relativity, one of the biggest success stories of science.
 Inspired by theoretical and philosophical reflections such as the principle of relativity, Mach’s principle, and the equivalence principle1, Einstein described a theory according to which gravity is a geometric property of space and time.
 When Einstein developed his theory between 1907 and 1915, it was, unlike his theory of special relativity, not based on novel empirical observations that the old theory did not account for.
 Instead, Einstein was driven by intuition, a desire to generalize, and mathematical beauty.
-Still, Einstein’s theory provided what elevated it beyond purely philosophical speculation – predictions.
+Still, Einstein’s theory provided what elevated it beyond purely philosophical speculation: It made predictions.

 Einstein’s theory of general relativity predicted that: